Torsional oscillations of magnetized neutron stars: Impacts of Landau-Rabi quantization of electron motion

 While the pressure due to nuclei is negligible, they contribute to the energy density

-where $n_N$ is the number density of nuclei and $M'(A,Z,B_*)$ is the mass of ion including the rest mass of $Z$ electrons.
-It is worth noticing that in general $M'(A,Z,B_*)$ might also depend on the magnetic field, which is expressed using the dimensionless ratio $B_* \equiv B/B_{\textrm{rel}}$ with
+where $n_N$ is the number density of nuclei and $M'(A,Z)$ is the mass of nuclei including the rest mass of $Z$ electrons.
+In principle, $M'(A,Z)$ might also depend on the magnetic field.
+However, the correction is very small for the magnetic fields considered here and will thus be neglected~\cite{arteaga2011}.
+In the following, the magnetic field will be expressed using the dimensionless ratio $B_* \equiv B/B_{\textrm{rel}}$ with

 where $m_e$ is the electron mass, $\hbar$ is the Planck-Dirac constant and $e$ is the elementary electric charge.

 Electrons are well approximated by an ideal Fermi gas.
 However, the presence of a magnetic field leads to the quantization of the electron motion perpendicular to the field into Landau-Rabi levels \citep{rabi1928freie,landau1930diamagnetismus}.
 By ignoring thermal effects and the small electron anomalous magnetic moment, the electron energy density (with rest-mass excluded) and pressure are given by \citep{Chamel_2022}